 Of course, if necessary, we will not look away from suffering German stray cats or other animals!
 For us animal welfare is not bound to country of origin or species.

 What is this all about?
 Why all of this?

-Why did Marie take on these efforts, first privately starting in 2017, and then set up an association to better serve the cats on Andros in the future?
+Why did Marie take on these efforts, first privately starting in 2017, and then set up an association to better serve the cats on Andros?
 Who would notice or care about what happens to the cats on this small island, only 1/20 of the size of the far bigger and more popular holiday island of Crete?
 Why should our association’s work on this little island make any impact?

 These questions can easily be answered by the following pictures.
 They illustrate a well-known saying on behalf of the many other rescued and now cared for cats: “To save an animal does not change the whole world, but the whole world changes for this one animal.”

 Liza in April 2017, weighing only 900 grams and suffering from extreme mastitis (the “plushy” belly in the photo is not long-haired fur but a tumor…) and in March 2018 in her new home together with her “best friend”.
 Liza is the cat which basically got the Andros project started.
 In the condition she was in, left to her own devices she would not have survived much longer.

 Samurai (Samu) showed up at the feeding site littered with battle tracks and could hardly eat due to toothache.
 He has developed into a magnificent tomcat: